heynicortiz/heynicortiz/README.md

 * Stay in my hometown of Milwaukee and pursue Computer Engineering
 * Move to sunny Miami and study International Business

 At the time, I chose to move out and go on an entirely new adventure.
-I thoroughly enjoyed my education, including a study abroad experience in China, and the decade of experience in public sector parks and recreation management that followed.
+I thoroughly enjoyed my education, including a study abroad experience in China and a follow-up MBA, as well as the decade of experience in public sector parks and recreation management that followed.

-In late 2021, however, I decided to change gears.
+In 2021, however, I decided to change gears.
 I began a computer science degree (completed in late 2022) and sought out further opportunities to supplement that formal education with more hands-on work.
 I completed CodePath's Android Development and Software Engineering courses which solidified the idea in my mind that I was making the right move to transition careers to software engineering.

 Now, I am working on The Odin Project, FreeCodeCamp, and other resources to get more project based experience with JavaScript and fullstack development to prepare myself to take on a "real" project.

 I am looking forward to what the future brings and am excited for the opportunities out there.

-### 🛠️ Projects
+### 💻️ Projects

 #### [👨‍🌾 Finding Fresh](https://github.com/CodePath-AND102-Group-12/FindingFresh)
-One of my favorite projects that I've worked on so far was during my CodePath Android Development course.
-Finding Fresh is a native Android application written in Kotlin and developed with a small group.
-This project was my first time working in a team for software development and we were selected as part of a small group to present at CodePath's National Demo Day for Fall 2022.
+- One of my favorite projects so far, Finding Fresh was a created as part of a small group and selected to present at CodePath's National Demo Day for Fall 2022.
+- Planned and developed a native Android application in Kotlin connected to Firebase for user authentication and storage using a combination of Firestore and Realtime Database.
+- Implemented multi-fragment design including multiple recycler views, Google Maps API integration, and CRUD operations.

+#### 📆 Schedule and Client Manager

+- Planned and developed application in Java with a GUI powered by JavaFX to manage and schedule clients.
+- Connected to a persistent MySQL server database, for data storage/manipulation and user authentication.
+- Detected user locales and provided localized translations for two primary regions, with means for expansion.
+- Implemented various form validation methods including time overlap, required fields, and appropriate regex.